 Choose stories to submit:

 - Set aside an hour or two to review all the stories you produced in the last year.
 At the very least, reminding yourself of pieces from many months ago may spark follow-up story ideas.
-You will find it inspiring to see all the hard work and terrific stories you did!
+Plus, you will no doubt find it inspiring to see all the hard work and terrific stories you did!

-- Screen for stories with compelling tops.
-If you used an anecdotal lede, opt for pieces that grab the reader’s attention and get to the point of the story fairly quickly.
+- Screen for stories with compelling tops–that don’t go on forever.
+If you are choosing between pieces with anecdotal ledes, opt for pieces that grab the reader’s attention and get to the point of the story fairly quickly.

 - When submitting an entry on a topic that has received widespread coverage (such as the pandemic), look for pieces that offer fresh approaches or perspectives the judges are more likely to remember.